pickry/Python-Assignment-Adrija-Guha/README.md

 # Python-Assignment-Adrija-Guha
-python_assignment_Adrija is the file containing the code to the solution. <br>
+"python_assignment_Adrija" is the file containing the code to the solution. <br>
-I have just rearranged the input excel sheets as per requirement in order to read data.<br>
+I have just rearranged the input excel sheets (<em>Input1 and input2</em>) as per requirement in order to read data.<br>
 Pandas is used to read data from the excel sheets and output can be simply printed on the console as the code is run.<br>
 A screen shot of the output on cosole is as attached below.<br><br>
 <img width="429" alt="image" src="https://user-images.githubusercontent.com/88043069/232225587-7681d764-e07b-4ed5-99f2-19e37458dcc9.png"><br>